dbiir/rainbow/README.md

 without affecting parallelism, scalability and fault-tolerance.

 ### Wide Tables
-With these file formats, tables on HDFS are becoming very wide, from a few hundred column to tens of thousands.
+With these file formats, tables on HDFS are becoming very wide, from a few hundred columns to tens of thousands.
 Wide Table has some good features:
 - **Reduce Join Cost:** distributed joins are very expensive.
 - **Easy Schema Modification:** new workloads and new schema requirements come out everyday.
 Adding new fields to a table is much easier than redesigning the schema following normal forms.